Car Insurance For Foreign Drivers in the USA

 Student Driver Discounts for International Students

-International students often qualify for significant insurance discounts that can offset the typical premium increases foreign drivers face.
+International students often qualify for major insurance discounts that can help balance the higher premiums foreign drivers usually pay.
 Good student discounts offer up to 25% off for maintaining a 3.0+ GPA.
-Defensive driving course completion provides additional 5-15% discounts, and bundling with renters insurance creates even more savings opportunities.
+Defensive driving course completion provides additional 5 to 15% discounts, and bundling with renters insurance creates even more savings opportunities.

 Temporary Car Insurance For Foreign Drivers

-If you’re only visiting the United States for a short time, you can usually buy insurance from your car rental company.
-The three main components of car insurance provided by rental companies include liability insurance, a collision damage waiver and personal accident insurance.
+If you're only visiting the United States for a short time, you can buy insurance from your car rental company.
+Rental companies offer three main components: liability insurance, a collision damage waiver and personal accident insurance.

-Coverage limits for each of these components may vary depending on the rental company and on your personal preference.
+Coverage limits for each component may vary depending on the rental company and your personal preference.
 Insurance coverage from a rental company may cost up to $50 per day, depending on how much coverage you purchase.

-Most visitors from Canada who are driving their own car will be covered by their own insurance company.
-However, this isn’t true for drivers from Mexico, who will need to purchase additional coverage.
+Most visitors from Canada who are driving their own car are covered by their own insurance company.
+However, drivers from Mexico need to purchase additional coverage.

 Car Insurance for Foreigners Staying Long-Term

-If you are a foreigner driving in the US you can get the most affordable auto insurance in Virginia and Idaho.
+Foreign drivers staying long-term in the U.S. can find the most affordable auto insurance in Virginia and Idaho.

-The best and cheapest car insurance companies nationally may not be the same as the best and cheapest car insurance companies in your state.
-Insurance is regulated at the state level, and insurance companies may offer different levels of service across state lines.
-For this reason, rates from the same insurance company can vary from state to state.
+The best and cheapest car insurance companies nationally may not be the same as the best companies in your state.
+Insurance is regulated at the state level, and insurance companies may offer different service levels across state lines.
+Rates from the same insurance company can vary from state to state.

-For example, the cheapest car insurance company in California for drivers is Progressive.
-But that doesn’t mean that Progressive is the most inexpensive in every state.
-The cheapest car insurance also varies depending on your driver profile, which is influenced by several factors, including your age, gender and driving history.
-Before purchasing an insurance policy, you should be sure to compare rates from multiple different providers to ensure you’re getting the best deal possible.
+For example, Progressive offers the cheapest car insurance in California.
+But that doesn't mean Progressive is the most inexpensive in every state.
+The cheapest car insurance also varies depending on your driver profile, which is influenced by your age, gender and driving history.
+Before purchasing an insurance policy, compare rates from multiple providers to get the best deal.

 Average Cost of Car Insurance for Foreign Drivers in the USA